 This particular type of short term financing is often called a “bridge loan.”
 Using a bridge loan may be a great option if you intend to sell a remodeled property within a year of signing the mortgage.
 Mainstream mortgage lenders often do not service bridge loans because they finance risky properties, so it’s important to find a specialized bank.

 There are some downsides to relying on a buy to sell short term loan.
 First, many of these loans come with high monthly interest rates relative to other mortgages.
 Secondly, you may need to pay a fee of about 2 percent of the loan upon exiting.
-If these terms work for your financial situation, a bridge loan could be right for you.
+If these terms work for your financial situation, a loan from a bridge lender could be just right for you.

 If you have been a homeowner for a long time, then you might want to consider releasing equity from your home in a reverse mortgage deal.
 By doing so, you can free up cash to use for several purposes.
 Initially you may want to use it to fix up your existing property, or it may help you fund the cost of fees in your next home move.